Victim: Marie Belcastro, 94

 From Marie’s grandson

-Though Marie’s killer was sentenced to life without parole, his sentence was retroactively reduced to 25 years to life by Ohio Senate Bill 256.
+Though Marie’s killer was sentenced to life without parole, his sentence was retroactively reduced by Ohio Senate Bill 256.
+The murderer may be parole-eligible after 25 years.

 When my grandmother’s killer was sentenced to life without parole, it was a huge relief.
 Knowing that my family wouldn’t be burdened with parole hearings was key to that relief.
 Now that Ohio has backtracked on protecting us from my grandma’s killer, I’m filled with anxiety, especially for my children.Marie’s grandson